python/cpython/Doc/library/sys.rst

    This function should be used for internal and specialized purposes only.

-.. function:: debughook()
+.. function:: breakpointhook()

-   This hook function is called by built-in :func:`debug`.
+   This hook function is called by built-in :func:`breakpoint`.
 By default, it drops you into the :mod:`pdb` debugger, but it can be set to any other function so that you can choose which debugger gets used.

    .. versionadded:: 3.7